ashish-frontcoder/Ajax-with-crud-php/README.md

 # Ajax-with-crud-php
-Example with Ajax and Ajax with CRUD operation in php
+Ajax example and Ajax with CRUD operation in php